Mumbai, 400092,

 Discover the latest software purchases and digital transformation initiatives being undertaken by Aditya College of Architecture and its business and technology executives.
 Each quarter our research team identifies on-prem and cloud applications that are being used by the 150 Aditya College of Architecture employees from the public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources.

-Our database provides customer insight and contextual information on which enterprise applications and software systems Aditya College of Architecture is running and its propensity to invest more and deepen its relationship with Microsoft , Tata Consultancy Services or identify new suppliers as part of their overall Digital and IT transformation projects to stay competitive, fend off threats from disruptive forces, or comply with internal mandates to improve overall enterprise efficiency.
+Our database provides customer insight and contextual information on which enterprise applications and software systems Aditya College of Architecture is running and its propensity to invest more and deepen its relationship with Tata Consultancy Services , Microsoft or identify new suppliers as part of their overall Digital and IT transformation projects to stay competitive, fend off threats from disruptive forces, or comply with internal mandates to improve overall enterprise efficiency.

 We have been analyzing Aditya College of Architecture revenues, which have grown to $15.0 million in 2024, plus its IT budget and roadmap, cloud software purchases, aggregating massive amounts of data points that form the basis of our forecast assumptions for Aditya College of Architecture intention to invest in emerging technologies such as AI, Machine Learning, IoT, Blockchain, Autonomous Database or in cloud-based ERP, HCM, CRM, EPM, Procurement or Treasury applications.